 Degrees in quality engineering are available at the associate's, bachelor's, and master's degree levels.
-Minimum admission requirements include a high school education for associate's degrees and some bachelor's degrees, completion of a 2-year program for other bachelor's degrees, and a 4-year degree in a related field for master's degrees in quality engineering.
-Internship opportunities may be available in some associate's degree programs.
+Internship opportunities may also be available in some associate's degree programs.
 Bachelor's degree programs often include a capstone project, while graduate degree programs concentrate on hands-on training and culminate in a thesis or a comprehensive exam.
-Graduates with a master's degree may considering pursuing advanced certification in the field.
+Graduates with a master's degree may consider pursuing advanced certification in the field.

 Associate's Degree Programs in Quality Engineering

-An associate's degree can lead to an entry-level position in quality engineering, in areas like manufacturing.
+An associate's degree is a two-year program that can lead to an entry-level position in quality engineering, in areas like manufacturing.
 Several options exist for obtaining one, such as an Associate in Applied Science (A.A.S.) in Quality Engineering Technology or an A.A.S. in Manufacturing Engineering Technology with a quality assurance concentration.
-These programs essential procedures like testing, quality measurements and quality assurance.
+These programs teach essential procedures like testing, quality measurements and quality assurance.
 Some of these programs offer internships or apprenticeships for academic credit.

 In addition to general education requirements specific to each school, these associate's programs cover fundamental aspects of quality engineering, such as metrology and statistical analysis.
 Students are also required to take more specialized courses, which may include:

 - Inspection and sampling control

 - Quality auditing and corrective actions